 Long-term goal of the ADMA Energy Pilot

-ADMA Energy also aims to create new value chains across the growing offshore energy and subsea industries, through the provision of support for advanced manufacturing technologies across traditional and emerging sectors and technologies – as well as disruptive innovations related to design, functionality, integration, automation, material, communication, etc. of components and systems in the “Blue Growth” and subsea domains.
-These innovations will enhance the quality and efficiency of products, services and processes.
+The long-term goal of the ADMA Energy Pilot remains in the creation of new value chains in the growing offshore energy industry, through the provision of support for advanced manufacturing technologies across traditional and emerging sectors and technologies – as well as disruptive innovations related to design, functionality, integration, automation, material, communication etc of the components/systems in “Blue Growth” and subsea domains.
+This includes new innovations and materials for products, services and processes.

-The Pilot aims to make Europe the global leader in manufacturing of robust high integrity components and systems for marine renewables, subsea and offshore energy applications, by creating new business opportunities and increased growth for the sector, and helping larger companies strengthen their supply chains by working with innovative SMEs all over Europe, whilst providing smaller companies with new, high-demand customers to grow their businesses.
+Ultimately, ADMA Energy aims to make Europe the global leader in manufacturing of robust high integrity components and systems for marine renewables, subsea and offshore energy applications, by creating new business opportunities and increased growth for the sector, and helping larger companies strengthen their supply chains by working with innovative SMEs all over Europe, whilst providing smaller companies with new, high-demand customers to grow their businesses.
+Furthermore, the Pilot aims to facilitate greater knowledge transfer between traditional marine energy sectors, marine renewables and other subsea-related industries.

-Led by Scotland and the Basque Country, the VI ADMA Energy Pilot brings together 10 European regions, including Asturias, Dalarna, Emilia-Romagna, Flanders, Lombardy, Navarra, Norte and Skåne.
+Led by Scotland and the Basque Country, the VI ADMA Energy Pilot brings together 8 European regions, including Asturias, Dalarna, Emilia-Romagna, Flanders, Lombardy and Norte.
 These regions host a number of stakeholders with particular expertise in this field, including cluster organisations, business networks, enterprise and investment agencies, research and technology organisations, universities, and above all a large, established industrial and advanced manufacturing base in marine renewable energy technologies and wider offshore energy and subsea applications.

-The Pilot prioritises its activities around a number of cross-sector industrial challenges in which to prioritise activities and progress demonstration cases, including:
+The Pilot prioritises its activities around a number of cross-sector industrial challenges in which to prioritise activities and progress demonstration cases.

 Corrosion is a major cost, efficiency and safety factor in the operation of offshore and subsea devices.
 Solving corrosion issues has the potential to bring new devices to the market faster and reduce the levelized cost of energy.
-ADMA Energy’s activity in corrosion is being undertaken through the NeSSIE project, funded by the European Maritime and Fisheries Fund (EMFF).
-NeSSIE (North Sea Solutions for Innovation in Corrosion for Energy) taps into the existing knowledge of anti-corrosion technology and novel material solutions in the maritime sector supply chain to develop demonstration projects for offshore renewables in the North Sea.
+NeSSIE (North Sea Solutions for Innovation in Corrosion for Energy) explored the existing knowledge of anti-corrosion technology and novel material solutions in the maritime sector supply chain to develop demonstration projects for offshore renewables in the North Sea.
+This project, co-funded by the EMFF programme of the European Union, started in May 2017 and ran until April 2019 with the participation of 8 partners from 5 countries.
 For more information visit: www.nessieproject.com

 |Leading Regions||Associated organisation|